william-wall/AutoReview-MEVN-API-TESTING-MOCHA-CHAI/README.md

 Name: William Wall
 Student Number: 20070255

-NOTE: Network connection is essential for successful running of tests.
+NOTE: Network connection is essential for successful running of tests. i.e. for mongo mLab and Heroku hosted server !

 ## Overview.